pt-ipv-estgl-lab/stakeholders-tpsi/README.md

 Create a virtual environment and activate it:

 - python -m venv .venv # Create virtual environment
-- .venv\Scripts\activate # Activate virtual environment
+- .venv/Scripts/activate # Activate virtual environment

 Install the required dependencies from the `requirements.txt` file:

 - pip install -r requirements.txt

+Open the project folder in VS Code by running:

+- code .

+In VS Code, open the Command Palette (Ctrl+Shift+P) and select:

+- the virtual environment in your project folder that starts with ./.venv or .\.venv

 Update pip in the virtual environment by running the following command:

 - python -m pip install --upgrade pip

-Open the project folder in VS Code by running:

-- code .

-### Start the Development Server

-Start the development server to run your Django project:
+Install Django in the virtual environment by running the following command:

+- python -m pip install django

+Install Pillow in the virtual environment by running the following command:

-- python manage.py runserver
+- python -m pip install Pillow

-Access the application at http://localhost:8000
-Create an account or log in with existing credentials.
 ### Perform Migrations

 Run the necessary migrations for your Django project: